-After the Atlanta City Council convenes in January, we’ll provide a report at a Transportation Committee meeting.
-Several the newly elected council members consider sidewalk maintenance a high priority, which makes us confident the reports will help make change happen.
+After the Atlanta City Council convenes in January, we’ll reach out to the media and provide a report at a Transportation Committee meeting.
+Several recently-elected council members consider sidewalk maintenance a high priority, which makes us confident that our reports will help make change happen.

 We ‘ll keep you posted on our progress and let you know when your voice will make a difference.